$1.2 billion in cryptocurrency has been stolen since 2017, says report

 Cryptocurrency has skyrocketed in value over the past year, so it shouldn't be too surprising that thieves want a piece of the pie.

 It's estimated that about $1.2 billion in cryptocurrency has been stolen since the beginning of 2017, according to the Anti-Phishing Working Group (via Reuters).
-This estimate includes both reported and unreported theft, according to the report.
+This estimate includes both reported and unreported theft.

-The report also says that only 20 percent or less of this stolen cryptocurrency has been recovered, claiming that law enforcement is having a hard time finding these criminals.
+The report also says that only 20 percent or less of this stolen cryptocurrency has been recovered and that law enforcement is having a hard time finding these criminals.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.